jlusiardi/homekit_python/README.md

 The option `--adapter` specifies which Bluetooth device to use.
 This is optional and `hci0` is the default.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
 This is optional.
 Use `DEBUG` to get more output.

 Output:
 ```